thehunmonkgroup/db-query-assistant/README.md

     max: 10,
   };

-  var db = assistant.create(db_config, pool_config);
+  // First argument is the driver to use, see lib/drivers/. var db = assistant.create('db-mysql', db_config, pool_config);

   /**
    * Single query example.
    *
    * Query functions are passed the following arguments:
    *   query:
-   *     A node-db query object that can be used to construct the query to
+   *     A query object that can be used to construct the query to execute.
-   *     execute.
-When using the query object, do not return a value from the
+   *     When using the query object, do not return a value from the query
-   *     query function!
+   *     function!
    *   db:
    *     The node-db database object.
+   *
+   * Note that not all drivers may support query objects.
+If a driver does not
+   * support it, then no query object argument is passed to the query function.
    */
   var query = function(query, db) {
     query.select('*').from('test_table').limit(1);